renoust/talipot/doc/developer/installation.rst

 How to proceed ?
 ================

 The installation process is not complicated, it can however take some time depending on your computer.
-Before starting the Tulip set-up, as a developer, you must be aware of some of the Tulip intern behaviours.
+Before starting the Talipot set-up, as a developer, you must be aware of some of the Talipot intern behaviours.

 Foreword: Debug and Release modes
 ---------------------------------

-Tulip can be compiled and thus executed in two different modes.
-The first one, called *Release*, is the classic Tulip execution mode.
-The application should be executed this way when you are only using the originaly integrated tool of Tulip or the add-ons included with the plug-in library.
+Talipot can be compiled and thus executed in two different modes.
+The first one, called *Release*, is the classic Talipot execution mode.
+The application should be executed this way when you are only using the originaly integrated tool of Talipot or the add-ons included with the plug-in library.
 Most users will only be interested in this mode.

-Nevertheless, because Tulip is a research tool, the users testing their algorithms or plug-ins may not be sure of their code source reliability.
+Nevertheless, because Talipot is a research tool, the users testing their algorithms or plug-ins may not be sure of their code source reliability.
 These people should be more concerned with the second mode available, the *Debug* mode.
 With it, the whole program will be slightly slower as the execution is monitored with sanity assertions.
-If an unexpected behaviour happens and one of the assertion detect it, Tulip will pop an error message expliciting the problem encounter.
+If an unexpected behaviour happens and one of the assertion detect it, Talipot will pop an error message expliciting the problem encounter.

 These modes must be separated as their behaviour are entirely different.
-A program instance compiled in *Debug* mod can not be used to launch a *Release* version of Tulip and vice versa.
-For instance, a few features will need assertions only checked in debug mode to run correctly, some of these cases are presented in the :ref:`Tulip library tutorial section <tulip_library_tutorial>`.
+A program instance compiled in *Debug* mod can not be used to launch a *Release* version of Talipot and vice versa.
+For instance, a few features will need assertions only checked in debug mode to run correctly, some of these cases are presented in the :ref:`Talipot library tutorial section <talipot_library_tutorial>`.

 .. _installation_how_to_setup:

 Setting up the system
 ---------------------

-If you want to be able to recompile Tulip, you have to organize the different directories which will contain the source code, the libraries and the executables.
+If you want to be able to recompile Talipot, you have to organize the different directories which will contain the source code, the libraries and the executables.
 The disposition we propose here and use in the following steps is just a suggestion.
-It allows a clear distinction between each directory and their use and gives you the ability to have several working versions of Tulip at the same time on your computer.
+It allows a clear distinction between each directory and their use and gives you the ability to have several working versions of Talipot at the same time on your computer.

-First, select the directory in which you want to set the application (you must have the appropriate permissions from the OS) and create here the directory *Tulip-4.X* (where *X* is adapted to the current version number).
+First, select the directory in which you want to set the application (you must have the appropriate permissions from the OS) and create here the directory *Talipot-4.X* (where *X* is adapted to the current version number).
 Into that folder, create five subdirectories:

-* *tulip-src*: the source files will be kept here
+* *talipot-src*: the source files will be kept here
 * *build-debug*: where we stock the generated build file (with the mode *Debug*)
 * *build-release*: where we stock the generated build file (with the mode *Release*)
 * *install-debug*: the program will be installed here (with the mode *Debug*)